eandf/DocuInsight/README.md

 DocuInsight leverages the power of the OpenAI API to analyze contracts and provide AI-generated insights, helping signers better understand the agreements they are entering into.
 Integrated with the DocuSign eSignature API, DocuInsight displays these insights alongside an embedded DocuSign signing session, ensuring that signers have quick and easy access to important information.
 Additionally, a chatbot is available to answer questions about the contract and assist users in finding legal counsel in real-time.

-Visit our website: [docuinsight.ai](https://docuinsight.ai) Check out our [live demo](https://www.docuinsight.ai/sign?job=a070d50e-11dd-4bdc-b679-4182e7a303f4&invite=aa949bb8-11f0-4c66-a506-8d3946000432)
+Visit our website: [docuinsight.ai](https://docuinsight.ai)

+Check out our [live demo](https://www.docuinsight.ai/sign?job=a070d50e-11dd-4bdc-b679-4182e7a303f4&invite=aa949bb8-11f0-4c66-a506-8d3946000432)

 ## Events

-OIn Jan 2025, this project was open sourced for the DocuSign hackathon.
+In January 2025, this project was open sourced for the DocuSign hackathon.
 After the final results came in for the hackathon around late Feb 2025, this project was closed sourced again.

 ## Links